-It’s Valentine’s Day this week and the world becomes obsessed with hearts, flowers, chocolates and if we got a secret valentines card or not.
+It’s Valentine’s Day this week and the world becomes obsessed with sending hearts, buying flowers, munching on chocolates and did we get a secret valentines card or not?
 I would be lying if I said that I didn’t want to receive a card or flowers from a secret admirer.
-However its not about celebrating one day, we should be falling in love every day.
+However it’s not about celebrating one day, we should be falling in love every day.

 So how did this date become a permanent fixture in our calendar, lets start with the romans.
 They had a festival called the feast of Lupercalia, between 13th -15th February.
 This according to Noel Lenski, a historian at the University of Colorado, included some of the usual roman festival antics of sacrifices, whipping women, getting naked and drinking too much.
 There was also a lottery for men to pick a women’s name from a jar, they would then be coupled for the duration of the celebration.
 A little like some peoples idea of spending a wild weekend in Amsterdam or Ibiza today!
 Why the 14th though, well that’s down to Emperor Claudius II, who executed 2 men called Valentine that were later honoured by the Catholic Church, hence St Valentine’s Day.